Team-BHP > Road Safety

 A lovely drive BUT before the one-way system, I have personally smelt burning brakes throughout my drives downhill.
 Most drivers from the plains would be in high gears (4/5/6) and ride their brakes downhill.
 By the time they reach 70% down, their brakes would be more or less useless leading to terrible accidents.

-itwasntme is offline (2) Thanks
+itwasntme is online now (2) Thanks

 Old 15th December 2020, 11:21 #32055